doughsay/room.js/doc/CUSTOMIZING.md

 ## Mudlib objects (replaceable)

-In the demo, all mudlib objects are located under the *lib/* directory (and henceforth, their identifiers all start with "lib_".
+In the demonstration, all mudlib objects are located under the *lib/* directory (and henceforth, their identifiers all start with "lib_".

-The mudlib defines an initial class hierarchy for designing more complex objects.
+The mudlib defines an initial class hierarchy for designing more complex objects, for details see the [Demonstration mudlib](DEMO_MUDLIB.md) memorandum.

 You may replace it by your own.

 ## Player objects (removable, if any)

 For now, player objects (characters) also reside at the world toplevel.
-The demo should not come with any (but well, that may not be true yet!), since you'll just create them when playing :)
+The demonstration should not come with any (but well, that may not be true yet!), since you will just create them when playing :)

 ## All other objects (removable)

-All other objects are demo-specific, so you may wholly remove them when creating your own world.
+All other objects are demonstration-specific, so you may wholly remove them when creating your own world.
 As noted, you may follow any convention and logical naming scheme for your own world, but you will likely want to manage the objects in a maintenable way.

-For instance, the demo adopts the following scheme:
+For instance, the demonstration adopts the following scheme:
 - All useable items are located in *items/* (and therefore have identifiers starting with "items_"),
 - Rooms are structured under *areas/* (and therefore have identifiers such as "area_something_roomname").
+- Cloned objects (i.e. copies of useable items, such as made by the seller NPCs) are located in *instances/*).

 Once you have created a room of your own, and changed the system.onPlayerConnected() hook to use that room as initial location, you may remove the aforementioned directories.